TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-02_Firewalls.md

 A stateful inspection firewall keeps track of the state of a connection by monitoring the TCP 3-way handshake.
 This allows it to keep track of the entire connection – from start to end – permitting only expected return traffic inbound.
 When starting a connection and requesting data, the stateful inspection builds a database (state table) and stores the connection information.
 In the state table, it notes the source IP, source port, destination IP, and destination port for each connection.
 Using the stateful inspection method, it dynamically creates firewall rules to allow anticipated traffic.
 If a active connection is trusted, then not all packets in this session will be scanned.
 A TCP session is defined by the information in the handshake.
-UDP is a connectionless protocol (it does not have unique connection identifiers), therefor it will be removed from the trusted table after the configured timeout.
+UDP is a connectionless protocol (it does not have unique connection identifiers), therefore it will be removed from the trusted table after the configured timeout.
 A technique that uses this 'entry' is called [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching), where empty packets are send to keep the connection established.
 This type of firewall is used as additional security.
 It enforces more checks and is safer compared to stateless filters.
 However, unlike stateless/packet filtering, stateful firewalls inspect the actual data transmitted across multiple packets instead of just the headers.
 Because of this, they also require more system resources.